octue/octue-sdk-python/docs/source/index.rst

 - Create manifests (a set of datasets needed for a particular analysis) to modularise your dataset input/output

-**Ask existing digital twins questions from anywhere**
+**Ask existing services questions from anywhere**

 - Send them data to process from anywhere
 - Automatically have their logs, monitor messages, and any errors forwarded to you and displayed as if they were local
 - Receive their output data as JSON
 - Receive a manifest of any output datasets they produce for you to download or access as you wish

-**Create, run, and deploy your apps as digital twins**
+**Create, run, and deploy your apps as services**

 - No need to change your app - just wrap it
-- Use the ``octue`` CLI to run your digital twin locally or deploy it to Google Cloud Run or Google Dataflow
+- Use the ``octue`` CLI to run your service locally or deploy it to Google Cloud Run or Google Dataflow
 - Create JSON-schema interfaces to explicitly define the form of configuration, input, and output data
-- Ask other digital twins questions as part of your app (i.e. build trees of digital twins)
+- Ask other services questions as part of your app (i.e. build trees of services)
 - Automatically display readable, colourised logs, or use your own log handler
 - Avoid time-consuming and confusing devops, cloud configuration, and backend maintenance